microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

  - Associated inputs will be ignored, and all Submit Actions will be treated as `"associatedInputIds" : "All"`.

-## Future and Out of Scope Features

-### Success Indicators
-Some forms add an indicator to an input once a valid value has been added to give the user feedback that they've entered a valid value.
-For example, a password field that turns green once the password has reached sufficient complexity.
-This may be a useful feature for future versions, but is out of scope for v1.

-### Cross field validation
-There are many scenarios where validation that specifies relationships between fields could be useful.
-For example requiring a particular field only if another one is filled in, or requiring at least one (or exactly one) of several options is selected.
-More complicated scenarios, such as a choice in one input changing the available choices in another input, could also be useful.

-While this is an area we should investigate in the future, supporting cross field validation is out of scope for v1 of this feature.

 ## Feature Cost estimation
 This feature focuses on adding validation support and error message rendering for inputs.
 This feature will include the modification of the object model and rendering capabilities.

 For the development of this feature the following costs have been estimated for all platforms like this: